MRCIEU/longitudinal_mQTL/README.md

 - Child participants (e.g. below age 20)
 - DNA methylation collected at a minimum of two distinct time points

+    **!
+Note**: If any of your DNA methylation data come from cord blood samples instead of peripheral blood samples, please run the pipeline twice: once including the cord blood samples and once without them.
 - Genotype data imputed to a recent reference panel (e.g. 1000 genomes, HRC, Topmed etc)

 ## Overview of datasets required